When is the Marine Corps Birthday?

 What makes Marines special is an elusive quality of Esprit De Corps.
 The fact that as individual Marines, they feel that they are not one, but part of a bigger unit that moves as one, a Corps.
 When a Marine puts on the uniform, hears the Hymn, or goes into battle, they are going with every other Marine who has ever worn the uniform.

-They stand behind every Marines who fought during the birth of our nation.
+They stand behind every Marine who fought during the birth of our nation.
 They learn in boot camp, and reminded throughout their career, that they follow a tradition of Marines who fought in WWI and gave birth to the legend of the “Teuful Hunden”, or “Devil Dogs”.
-They stand and represent Marines who took Iwo and Tarawa and countless other blood soaked islands throughout the Pacific.
+They stand and represent Marines who took Iwo and Tarawa and countless other blood-soaked islands throughout the Pacific.

 The legend of the “Frozen Chosin” and beloved Chesty Puller, Marines who battled at Hue City and Khe Sanh and the muddy rice paddies of South East Asia are precursors of Marines of the future and battles fought in Desert Storm and Iraqi Freedom and now, are fighting in Afghanistan.